 I suggest to close as "rejected" but I leave that to you for consideration for now.
 Thank you for understanding.

-#6 Updated by pgeorgiadis over 3 years ago okurz thanks for the links!
+#6 Updated by pgeorgiadis about 4 years ago okurz thanks for the links!
 From now on I will remember to use the correct terminology ;) FYI: I tried to edit the current feature request, but I see no 'edit' button :/